the sloth

 Years: 2019-2023

 Resale is a $26 billion market growing at 23% yoy, and according to our survey of online shoppers, 58% of shoppers gave up creating a resale listing because they found the process too complicated.
 Of all the respondents who initiated creating a listing, the completion time was about 16 minutes and completion rate was below 50%.
 The number one reason for abandoning the process was inconvenience.
-Potential sellers often forgot what the product's name was, or how much they paid for.

 I ended up reselling over 100 articles of clothing for 13 women in New York where I made on average ~$106 for them, and averted 120 pounds of textile waste from going to the landfill.
 I identified the most challenging process of reselling, found opportunities for automation, and learned that shoppers value clear product information, original photos, and detailed descriptions.